Danutzz8/robo-app/README.md

 # robofriends
-React + Redux small react APP.
+React + Redux small react APP...

 To run the project: